tristandunn/factory_manager/README.markdown

       # Create a +Post+ record with a custom title, automatically setting the
       # +post.category+ association to the news category created above.
       post(title: "First!")

+      # Create a +Post+ record with a sequence generated title, also automatically
+      # setting the # +post.category+ association to the news category created above.
+      post(title: generate(:title))

       # Create a +User+ record using the +:admin+ trait.
 The +user.forum+
       # association will automatically be set to the +Forum+ created above but